Cossack Hetmanate: End of the Cossack Hetmanate

-Within the Hetmanate, Polish was frequently used as the language of administration and even of command.

-In 1764-65 both Cossack Hetmante and Sloboda Ukraine were liquidated and transformed into Malorossiya Governorate and Sloboda Ukraine Governorate.
-On the territory of Zaporizhian Sich was created the Novorossiya Governorate.
-The general-governor of all Ukrainian territories became Pyotr Rumyantsev-Zadunaisky.
+In 1781, the regimental administrative system of the Little Russia Governorate was completely abolished and viceroyalties were formed.
+The Little Russia Governorate was then divided into three viceroyalties (provinces): Kyiv, Chernihiv and Novhorod-Siverskyi.
+This step meant the final and complete integration of the Ukrainian lands and society into the Russian Empire.
+The Ukrainian people were turned into serfs of the Russian nobles, and an aggressive policy of Russification was also started.

+Legacy

+The foundation of the Cossack state by Bohdan Khmelnytskyi played an important role in Ukrainian history, as for the first time a major part of ethnic Ukrainian lands were united under one rule as part of a de-facto independent polity.
+As a result, the Hetmanate's legacy was used as an inspiration in attempts to establish an independent Ukrainian state in the following centuries.

 Government

 Leadership

 The state supreme power belonged to the General Cossack (Military) Council, while the office of head of state was presided by the Hetman.
 There also was an important advising body Council of Officers (Starshyna).
 The hetman was initially chosen by the General Council, consisting of all cossacks, townspeople, clergy and even peasants.
 By the end of the 17th century, however, its role became more ceremonial as the hetman came to be chosen by the Council of Officers and the Hetmanate itself was turning into an authoritarian state.
 After 1709, the Battle of Poltava, hetman nomination was to be confirmed by the tsar.
 Hetman presided until he either died or was forced out by the General Cossack Council.
 The office of hetman had complete power over the administration, the judiciary, the finances, and the army.
 His cabinet functioned simultaneously as both the general staff and as the cabinet of ministers.
 The Hetman also had the right to conduct foreign policy, although this right was increasingly limited by Russia in the 18th century.

 Each of the regimental districts making up the Hetmanate was administered by a colonel who had dual roles as supreme military and civil authority on his territory.
 Initially elected by that regimental district's Cossacks, by the 18th century the colonels were appointed by the Hetman.
 After 1709, the colonels were frequently chosen by Moscow.
 Each colonel's staff consisted of a quartermaster (second-in-command), judge, chancellor, aide-de-camp, and flag-bearer.

 Throughout the 18th century, local autonomy was gradually eroded within the Hetmanate.
-After the Baturyn's tragedy the autonomy was abolished, incorporating it into the Kiev Governorate.
+After the Baturyn's tragedy the autonomy was abolished, incorporating it into the Kyiv Governorate.
 After the Battle of Poltava, hetmans elected by the Council of Officers were to be confirmed by the tsar.
 They served more as a military administrators and have little influence over the domestic policies.
 The tsar also frequently appointed the colonels of each regimental district.